What is Angled-Roller Belting?

 Angled-roller belting is a belt that can move a package to one side (left or right) of a conveyor, while simultaneously moving the package forward.

 So why is angled roller belting useful?
-Having boxes along a common edge is vital for processes such as label application, barcode scanning and box turning/redirection.
+Having boxes along a common edge is vital for processes such as label printing/application, barcode scanning and box turning/redirection.

 The image below shows angled roller belting with a guide rail.